Discrete Diffusion in Large Language and Multimodal Models: A Survey: Future Directions

-Currently, dMLLMs predominantly adopt architectures borrowed from their autoregressive counterparts.
-These models typically employ an autoregressive LLM \cite{bai2023qwen,qwen2025qwen25technicalreport,yang2025qwen3} (Transformer) as the text encoder, alongside a separate vision encoder \cite{liu2023llava,Qwen-VL,liu2024llavanext,liu2023improvedllava,liu2024llavanext} to extract image embeddings.
-A lightweight projector or connector module—often a simple multilayer perceptron (MLP)—is then used to align vision tokens with textual representations.
-While convenient and compatible with existing pretrained components, this architecture transfer is primarily driven by engineering convenience rather than by the modeling needs inherent to diffusion.
-However, diffusion models differ fundamentally from autoregressive models: they model the joint data distribution via iterative denoising steps, rather than sequentially modeling conditional probabilities.
-This difference becomes more pronounced at scale.
-Also, the infrastructure for dLLMs remains relatively underdeveloped compared to their autoregressive counterparts.
+The infrastructure for dLLMs remains relatively underdeveloped compared to their autoregressive counterparts.
 In the autoregressive paradigm, the community has benefited from mature open-source models, standardized training frameworks, and reproducible pipelines that facilitate rapid iteration and deployment at scale.
 Therefore, establishing standardized modular and scalable training frameworks, and open-sourced pretrained models will be critical directions for the community.
 Building a robust infrastructure will not only promote fair comparisons and accelerate innovation, but also enable practical deployment across a wide range of real-world applications.